Examples

 I want to create a single multipage PDF file.

-While multipage PDF export is already possible in GIMP without any third-party plug-ins, Batcher allows you to apply custom procedures before the export or export each folder/group layer as separate PDFs.
+While multipage PDF export is already possible in GIMP without any third-party plug-ins, Batcher allows you to apply custom actions before the export or export each folder/group layer as separate PDFs.

 - Select or type